-Hell's Kitchen Season 18 Rookies vs Veterans aired September 28 2018 to 8th February 2019.
+Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

-The prize for the winner was an Executive chef position at Hell's Kitchen Restaurant at Caesar's Palace in Las Vegas, Nevada.
+The prize for the winner was an Executive Chef position at Hell's Kitchen Restaurant at Caesar's Palace in Las Vegas, Nevada.

-Please read before you copy sections of this post onto Fandom/other websites..
+Please read before you copy sections of this post onto Fandom/other websites.

 Ariel Contreras-Fox was from Brooklyn, New York.